mas2020-python/pycryptex/README.md

 # decrypt, open the pager and then delete the decrypted file (loading keys from $HOME/.pycryptex)
 pycryptex decrypt -sp test/secrets.txt.enc

+# to create private and public key pair
+pycryptex create-keys
 ````